Fresno Grizzlies Game Notes at San Jose

 - Fresno Grizzlies Game Notes at San Jose - Fresno Grizzlies

-- Cartaya Grand Slams in Opening Night Win - Rancho Cucamonga Quakes
+- Diaz Grand Slam Helps Quakes Win Second Straight - Rancho Cucamonga Quakes

-- Nuts Break out Thundersticks as Ports Fall in Home Opener - Stockton Ports
+- Big Inning Dooms Ports in Loss to Nuts - Stockton Ports

-- Rawhide Win Their First Game on the Road - Visalia Rawhide
+- Four Home Runs Give the Rawhide the Win - Visalia Rawhide

-- Fresno can't spoil San Jose's home opener, fall 5-1 - Fresno Grizzlies
+- Early scoring dooms Grizzlies in 7-3 loss to Giants - Fresno Grizzlies

-- Lake Elsinore Storm Drop Home Opener to Visalia Rawhide - Lake Elsinore Storm
+- Lake Elsinore Storm Lose Power in Game 2 of Series - Lake Elsinore Storm

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.